Bob Beckel: Political campaigns for the Democratic Party and consulting

 Beckel was the campaign manager for Walter Mondale's 1984 presidential campaign.
 During that campaign he became known as the man who effectively wrapped the Wendy's slogan "Where's the beef?" around Gary Hart, Mondale's opponent for the Democratic nomination.

 In late 1984 he formed the consulting firm Bob Beckel & Associates, or BBA, a lobbying firm that was succeeded in 1985 by Beckel–Cowan.
 In 2000 Beckel called on Florida electors to overturn George W. Bush's slim victory over Al Gore.
-Gore rejected this and Beckel's business partners in his firm left over Beckel's move forcing Beckel to break up his firm.
+Gore rejected this, and Beckel’s business partners left his firm over the move, forcing him to dissolve it.

 In 2002 Beckel managed the campaign of Alan Blinken, the Democratic nominee for United States Senate in Idaho, until he resigned after it became public that he was a witness and victim in an extortion attempt by a prostitute.